tmiddlet2666/coherence-playground/monitoring/README.md

 3. Startup Grafana and Prometheus

-    Ensure you are in the `monitoring/grafana` directory and run:
+    Ensure you are in the `monitoring` directory and run:

     ```bash
     $ docker-compose up -d